versionpress/versionpress/docs/Dev-Setup.md

 Meta!
 If you're working on updating the dev setup (this document, Docker images, etc.), here are some tips for you.

+### npm scripts

+Simpler tasks are scripted directly in `package.json`, more complex ones in the `./scripts` folder, see for example `scripts/build.ts`.

 ### Building and pushing images

 We're keeping our images close to two [official ones](https://hub.docker.com/_/wordpress/), [`wordpress:php7.2-apache`](https://github.com/docker-library/wordpress/blob/master/php7.2/apache/Dockerfile) and [`wordpress:cli`](https://github.com/docker-library/wordpress/blob/master/php7.2/cli/Dockerfile).